Solve for X:

 However, in order to factor this expression (which is on the left side of the equation) using the perfect square trinomial formula mentioned, the remaining term must also match the formula, meaning the middle term in the expression (underlined with a single line):

-In other words - we ask if we can express the expression on the left side of the equation as:
+In other words - we are querying whether we can express the expression on the left side of the equation as:

 And indeed it holds that: